Worlds Beyond Number: Game system

 The first campaign, The Wizard, The Witch, & The Wild One, uses Dungeons & Dragons (D&D) as its role-playing game system.
 Mulligan explained that they "edit out a lot of the dice rolling and the doing math and me looking up an ability.
 But people, especially people that are familiar with the game will see the mechanics at work right away".
 On picking D&D as the first campaign's system, Mulligan highlighted that its "mechanical offerings", such as "adventure, high-stakes combat, mystery, intrigue, skill checks, a very well-designed codified magic system", allow "for a certain kind of problem-solving and cleverness".
 Iyengar and Wilson play as a wizard and a paladin, respectively.
 Ishii uses the witch character class which was created for the show by designer Mazey Veselak with additional design by Brandes Stoddard.
 A playtest version of this class was then released to the show's Patreon subscribers in October 2023 before it went on sale in December 2024.

+The second campaign, Solari, uses the Stillfleet role-playing game system.